Want to be a Blogger?

 You can write a bunch of Posts, then schedule when you want them to publish.

 How Long Does It Take To Make Money?

 I don’t know.
 Some of my Blogs make money right away.
 Others sit around, then take off.
 One Blog only had 4 pages.
 I wasn’t all that interested in the subject after my initial enthusiasm.
 Then someone Pinned a photo from it on Pinterest.
-The pin was re-pinned and re-pinned and the little 4-page site has earned a little over $6.00 a month for the last few months.
+The pin was re-pinned and re-pinned and the little 4-page site earned a little over $6.00 a month for a few months.
+I added a few more posts and now it averages $20.00 a month.
 No, that’s not much.
-But, it’s four pages that I wrote over two years ago.
+But, it’s stuff that I wrote years ago.
 It adds up.